FutureChurch: History

-FutureChurch was founded in 1990 in Cleveland, Ohio, by Fr.
-Louis Trivison, Sr. Christine Schenk, and others.
+FutureChurch was founded in 1990 in Cleveland, Ohio, by Sr. Christine Schenk, Fr.
+Louis Trivison, and others.
 It was incorporated as a non-profit organization in 1994.

 In its early years, FutureChurch was in a friendly dialogue with the Diocese of Cleveland.
 However, in 2004 the Cleveland diocese, led by Bishop Anthony Michael Pilla, released a statement critical of the organization.
 Shortly after Richard Lennon succeeded Pilla as Bishop of Cleveland on May 15, 2006, FutureChurch began looking for another location for its office.
 There were rumors that Lennon had refused them permission to operate out of churches in the Cleveland diocese, but these rumors were not officially confirmed by FutureChurch or by the archdiocese.

 When Bishop Lennon decided to close several Catholic parishes in the Diocese of Cleveland, FutureChurch was one of the groups that contested this move.
 According to Eugene Kramer, the chairman of the FutureChurch Board of Trustees, Bishop Lennon met with the organization's leaders in January 2007 to discuss alternatives to the parish closings.
 When the closings went ahead, some Catholics in the diocese appealed to the Vatican, and in March 2012, the Vatican overruled Bishop Lennon on this matter.

 After the Congregation for the Doctrine of the Faith mandated certain changes in the Leadership Conference of Women Religious in April 2012, FutureChurch helped to rally support for religious sisters in Cleveland.